Goldziher/gitfluff/README.md

 - case-insensitive parsing of tokens (except `BREAKING CHANGE`, which must be uppercase)

 Violations produce actionable messages so you can decide when to teach the linter about project-specific exceptions.

-This enforces single-line commits, strips trailing whitespace, blocks “temp” headers, and rewrites the message in place.

 ## Project Status